brentd09/AZ040Labs/PowerShell-Lab-07.md

    - If the switch is false, run the existing query.

 1. For new code, you must:
-   - Get the credential from the user.
+   - Get the credentials from the user.
    - Open a remote session using that credential.
    - Send the query using that session.

     <details><summary>Click for hint</summary><Strong>

     ```PowerShell
-    # The answer below show the script
+    # The answer below shows the script
     ```
     </Strong></details>
     <details><summary>Click to see the answer</summary><Strong>